-These new translations of and introductions to the readings for Holy Week 2018 were produced by a team of academic scholars trained in the pertinent fields of biblical studies and the history of Judaism and Christianity.
+These new translations and introductions were produced by a team of academic scholars trained in the pertinent fields of biblical studies and the history of Judaism and Christianity.
 All are experienced in the life and liturgy of the church and synagogue.
 They bring to their work on these texts a deep technical and historical knowledge of the original languages and historical contexts in which each passage was written.
 Further, as longtime participants in ecumenical and interfaith dialogue, they are conscious of the social and theological issues attendant upon specific presentations of ancient texts in contemporary liturgical settings.
 Finally, as ministers and participants in the life of the contemporary church and synagogue, they bring to this work an understanding of and sensitivity towards the power and beauty of worship, which they hope through these new renderings to enhance.

 Alan J. Avery-Peck is Kraft-Hiatt Professor of Judaic Studies at the College of the Holy Cross in Worcester, Massachusetts.
 With a focus on the Talmudic literature and specializing in Jewish history and religion in the first six centuries CE, Dr. Avery-Peck is an author, co-author, and editor of numerous books and articles.
 These include the co-edited works The Encyclopaedia of Judaism (second edition in four volumes, Brill, 2005) and The Encyclopedia of Religious and Philosophical Writings in Late Antiquity: Pagan, Judaic, Christian (Brill, 2007).
 He is the author of the commentary to Second Corinthians in The Jewish Annotated New Testament (second edition, 2017) and is editor of the journal The Review of Rabbinic Judaism.
 At Holy Cross, Professor Avery-Peck teaches courses on topics ranging from early Judaism and Christian origins through modern Jewish history and thought.
 Prior to his appointment at Holy Cross in 1993, Dr. Avery-Peck was Professor of Classical Studies at Tulane University, where he directed Tulane’s Jewish Studies Program.